beatricevizuroiu/OOPP-G7/server/API.md

 Each API endpoint has to be prefixed with a version.
 The following versions exist.
 - /api/v1/ [The original and current version of the API]

+## Authorization
+To authenticate with the server you have to attach the bearer token that was provided to you by the `/room/{id}/join` request to every request you sent after that.
+Currently, you are also required to attach the header even if you don't have a token for technical reasons.

 ## The `/room/` endpoints